We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Researchers in a 2015 study compared a honey and yogurt mixture to clotrimazole cream and came to the same conclusions as the researchers from the 2012 study.

 According to the research studies cited above, the best way to use yogurt for the treatment of a yeast infection is to apply it topically or vaginally.
-Just be sure to use a plain sugar with no added sweeteners.
+Just be sure to use a plain yogurt with no added sweeteners.

 To apply yogurt vaginally: